emilio2hd/myinterviews/README.md

 bundle exec rake frontend:compile NPM_BIN=/path/to/npm
 ```

-Once frontend is compiled, it should be running when accessing http://localhost:3000
+Once frontend is compiled, it should be running when accessing http://localhost:3000.
-Now, it should be able to run `bundle exec rspec`.
+Now, it should be fine to run `bundle exec rspec`.

 # Docker
 You can run the application using Docker.